 - Fill out the Create an Amazon S3 endpoint fields as follows:

-- In the Name field, type a human-readable name for the endpoint.
+- In the Name field, enter a human-readable name for the endpoint.

-- In the Log format field, optionally type an Apache-style string or VCL variables to use for log formatting.
-The Apache Common Log format string appears in this field by default.
+- In the Log format field, optionally enter an Apache-style string or VCL variables to use for log formatting.
+Our discussion of format strings provides more information.

-- In the Timestamp format field, optionally type a timestamp format for log files.
+- In the Timestamp format field, optionally enter a timestamp format for log files.
 The default is an

 strftimecompatible string.
 Our guide on changing where log files are written provides more information.

-NOTE: Password management software may mistakenly treat the Secret Key field as a password field because of the way your web browser works.
+Password management software may mistakenly treat the Secret Key field as a password field because of the way your web browser works.
 As such, that software may try to auto-fill this field with your Fastly account password.
 If this happens to you, the AWS integration with Fastly services won't work and you will need to enter Secret Key manually instead.

-- In the Period field, optionally type an interval (in seconds) to control how frequently your log files are rotated.
+- In the Period field, optionally enter an interval (in seconds) to control how frequently your log files are rotated.
 This value defaults to

 Click the Advanced options link of the Create a new S3 endpoint page and decide which of the optional fields to change, if any.